nginxinc/nginx-amplify-doc/content/known-issues.md

 {{</bootstrap-table>}}

 #### Description
-**NGINX Agent** does not support [metric filters](https://docs.nginx.com/nginx-amplify/user-interface/dashboards/).
-If your NGINX instance is managed by the NGINX Agent, you will not be able to add a metric filter when you create a custom dashboard.
+The NGINX Agent does not support [metric filters](https://docs.nginx.com/nginx-amplify/user-interface/dashboards/).
+If the NGINX Agent manages your NGINX instance, you cannot add a metric filter when you create a custom dashboard.

 ### {{% icon-bug %}} Inaccurate alert when NGINX agent disconnects {#988}